-“When I was young, I learned from my family that my emotions and feelings were wrong and unproductive,” said Sara Fusco.
-“I kept a lot of things to myself, especially my feelings and experiences.
-I didn’t have a close relationship with either of my parents, and after being physically and sexually abused by a family member, I learned that home was not safe for me.
-I had major trust issues and sought attention through accomplishments and perfectionism.
+“When I was young, I learned from my family that my emotions and feelings were wrong,” said Sara Fusco.
+“I kept things to myself, especially my feelings and negative experiences, like being physically and sexually abused.
+I didn’t have a close relationship with either of my parents, and had learned that home wasn’t a safe place for me.
+I had major trust issues and sought positive attention through accomplishments and perfectionism.

 “I first heard the gospel of Christ through a Bible study hosted by two girls on my high school soccer team.
-I learned that God gifts us eternal life through His Son, Jesus (Romans 6:23) – and that we can have a personal relationship with Him.
-I couldn’t believe someone wanted to have a relationship with me.
+I learned of God’s gift of eternal life through His Son, Jesus (Romans 6:23) – and that I can have a personal relationship with Him.
+I was shocked that God wanted a relationship with me.
 That night I gave my life to Christ, admitted my sins, and told God I trusted Him.
-It made a difference in my life, but it didn’t immediately take away my feelings of being worthless and unlovable.
+It made an eternal difference in my life, but it didn’t immediately take away my feelings of being worthless and unlovable.

-“As my actions and desires started to change, I needed a way to process my past experiences and family issues.
-I started talking to a leader at my church, and we spent the first three or four months just studying the Bible and building a biblical perspective on life.
-I needed to know who God says I am, not what the world or my family said.
+“As my thoughts and actions started to change, I needed a way to process my past experiences and family issues.
+I started counseling with a leader at my church, and before diving into any of my issues, we spent the first three or four months studying the Bible.
+I needed to know who God says I am before I could combat what the world or my family said.
 I started to have a real hunger for knowing God’s Word.

-“When we read Psalm 139, I learned God doesn’t make mistakes.
-I learned my worth is from God, not what I said or did, or in what others said or did to me.
+“When we studied Psalm 139, I learned God doesn’t make mistakes.
+I learned my worth is from God, not in what I said or did, or in what others said or did to me.
 It was freeing and life-altering for me to see that God truly loves me and says I am worthy.
-My contentment and security are found in Him.
+I can say with full confidence that my satisfaction, worth, and security are found in Him.

-“This freedom and new knowledge of Scripture helped me process how hurts from my past impacted my relationship with God.
-The issues that affected my life had to be addressed directly with Truth, and for so long I didn’t know Truth.
+“This freedom and new knowledge of Scripture helped me process how hurts from my past impacted my relationship with God and others.
+The issues that affected my life had to be addressed directly with Truth, and for so long, I didn’t know Truth.
 Trusting in Christ and learning the Bible allowed me to forgive and find healing in a way that logic never could.
 God is the only source of Truth, and He has truly transformed my heart and mind (Romans 12:2).
-When I attack the lies by believing in God’s Word, they no longer carry weight or have power over me.
+When I attack the lies of this world with the truth of God’s Word, the lies no longer carry weight or have power over me.

-“As a believer, I’ve been able to use what I’ve learned to pour into the lives of others through mentoring and leading in Women’s Bible Study.
-From feeling worthless and unlovable to experiencing the great love Christ has for me, God set me on a path where I can now help others know they are loved and worthy in the Lord.
+“As I abide with Him, I’m able to use what I’ve learned to pour into the lives of others through teaching, mentoring, and leading in Women’s Bible Study.
+From feeling worthless and unlovable to experiencing the great love of Christ, God set me on a path where I can now help others know they are loved and worthy in the Lord.
 I can speak truth into their pain because I’ve been there before.
 Over and over, I see the Lord redeem my story and use it for His Kingdom.
-God never desired that life for me, but He uses it for good.
-I am truly humbled that He would allow me to be a vessel to reach other people in the midst of their pain.”
+God never desired my hard past for me, but He uses it for good.
+I am truly humbled that He would allow me to be a vessel to reach other people for His glory.